 We are the principal government agency responsible for the protection, conservation, and management of Mecklenburg County's biological resources and natural areas.
 We operate three nature centers - Reedy Creek, McDowell, and Latta Plantation - and offer environmental education and nature programs to students of all ages, manage over 5,600 acres of nature preserves, promote biodiversity and open space preservation, monitor a diversity of wildlife populations, restore habitats for endangered and threatened plant species, and conserve natural communities such as bottomland hardwood forests and native grasslands.

 The Division of Nature Preserves and Natural Resources is a unit of Mecklenburg County Park and Recreation Department and represents a major component of the Mecklenburg Board of County Commissioners Nature Preserve and Open Space program category.
-We align under the Growth Management & Environment focus area of Mecklenburg County's Managing for Results initiative.

 Our funding is generated through Mecklenburg County property taxes, grants, donations, and fees from environmental education and outdoor recreation programs and services.